StefanatouGerasimina/StefanatouGerasimina/README.md

 **Here are some info about me:**

-- - 🔭 I’m currently working at Linked Business as a Python developer and ml engineer.
+- 🔭 I’m currently working at Linked Business as a Python developer and ml engineer.
-- - 🌱 I’m currently learning Deep Learning algorithms.
+- 🌱 I’m currently learning Deep Learning algorithms with Keras challenges.
+(Stay tuned)
-- - 📫 How to reach me: stefanatougerasimina@gmail.com .
+- 📫 How to reach me: stefanatougerasimina@gmail.com .

 <!--
 **StefanatouGerasimina/StefanatouGerasimina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.